mangusta123/metronom1/README.md

 inefficient since the user must wait for LEDs to finish their flashing given by previous input parameters and

-hence is unable to input the new parameters, and interrupt (4) where LED I/O registers are checked at specific
+hence is unable to submit the new parameters, and interrupt (4) where LED I/O registers are checked at specific

-intervals at each timer interrupt so the user may update metronome parameters whenever he wants.
+intervals on every timer interrupt so the user may update metronome parameters whenever he wants.

 Remote internet connection is accomplished by cross-compiling server side (5) and connecting to it by native